Transport of New Jersey: 20th century

 Public Service Transportation was formed in 1917 as a bus-operating subsidiary of the Public Service Corporation, supplementing the Public Service Railway's trolley lines.
 In 1928, the operations of the two companies were merged to form Public Service Coordinated Transport.
 Over time, Public Service bustituted most routes.

 The name was changed to Transport of New Jersey in 1971.
 PSE&G sold TNJ to New Jersey Transit Corporation in 1980.
 Although PSCT/TNJ had been a major profit center for PSE&G earlier in the century, PSE&G had increasingly felt chagrin at having to retain unprofitable routes, and believed the state could provide better service.
 PSE&G chairman Robert Smith said that he and his colleagues felt they were "getting rid of a headache."
 Many of former PSCT/TNJ bus routes are still run by NJ Transit and even use the same number.

 Following bustitution, the only streetcar route still in operation was the #7 line, in the form of the Newark City Subway.

+21st century

 At the turn of the 21st century, the line was upgraded to operate new modern light rail cars, and was extended northward into Bloomfield.
 The system was renamed the Newark Light Rail.
 Additionally, a portion of an old spur tunnel to the abandoned Cedar Street Subway, another Public Service trolley conduit, has been rehabilitated and use to connect a second light rail line, which opened for service in 2006.